-his feet and hands were bound with cloths, and his face was bound
+his feet and hands were bound with cloths, and his face was bound about with a cloth

 A burial custom of this time was to wrap the dead body with long strips of linen cloth.
 This can be stated in active form.
 Alternate translation: "Someone had wrapped strips of cloth around his hands and feet.
 They had also tied a cloth around his face"